-In Laws of Avodah Zarah, Maimonides writes about women who adorn themselves in a turban, armor or weaponry and men who put on women’s jewelry.
-He extends it to include a prohibition on all female grooming undertaken by men, with an emphasis on hair removal.
+In Laws of Avodah Zarah, Maimonides writes about women who adorn themselves in a helmet, armor or weaponry and men who put on women’s jewelry.
+He extends it to include a prohibition on female grooming undertaken by men, with an emphasis on hair removal.
 Most important, however, is that in the Mishneh Torah he inserts an important caveat – gendered clothing, accessories and behavior are all according to local societal custom.
-In this significant statement, Maimoides recognizes that there is a heavy socio-cultural component to the gendering of dress and behavior norms and that these can change depending on time and place.
-Like Maimonides and independent of him, the Sefer HaChinuch (published anonymously in 13th century Spain) also linked cross dressing to two categories of sin.
+In this statement, Maimonides recognizes that there is a significant socio-cultural component to the gendering of dress and behavior norms and that these can change, depending on time and place.
+Like Maimonides and independent of him, the Sefer HaHinukh (published anonymously in 13th century Spain) also linked cross-dressing to two categories of sin.